Easy DIY abstract artwork

 This piece was inspired by various other artworks I found on Etsy and also by artist and YouTuber, Riu, who very kindly shares her processes online.

-I’ve tried two variations of this particular piece - black and white, but it would lend itself to an array of colours if that’s more your vibe.
-Plus , it’s easy!
+I’ve tried a few colour variations of this particular piece — black, white, blue, purple (scroll down for images); it really lends itself to an array of colours that fits your vibe.
+Plus, it’s easy!

-It can be a bit nerve-wracking when you’re confronted with a canvas of nothingness, but just go for it - that’s the beauty of abstract art, you can’t really go wrong!
+It can be a bit nerve-wracking when you’re confronted with a canvas of nothingness, but just start - that’s the beauty of abstract art, you can’t really go wrong!
 And if a piece isn’t coming together, you can always paint over it and start again.

 After 24 hours when the sand-paint mix is dry, use the same paint you used to create the sand texture to cover any exposed canvas.
-Then, with a medium paint brush (I used an old decorator’s brush I found lying around) to add some thick horizontal streaks in an opposing colour in various places around the canvas.
-Leave some areas blank to let the background colour shine through.
+Then, with a medium-sized paint brush (I used an old decorator’s brush I found lying around, pictured above) to add some thick horizontal streaks in an opposing colour in various places around the canvas.

-Use a palette knife to smear gold paint in concentrated parts of the canvas and highlight some of the texture.
-If you go overboard with the gold, let it dry, paint over it and apply again.
+Use a palette knife to smear metallic paint in concentrated parts of the canvas and highlight some of the texture.
+If you go overboard with the metallic, let it dry and paint over it with your background colour.

 And that’s it!
 It really is that easy.
 And so effective.